kayuzee/communitydao/README.md

 - Allow for hex to string conversions for ease of use
 - Drizzle toast for events that are fired
 - Coverting the proposals into a table with time stamps, time remaining and votes
-- Adding a quorum requirment for votes
+- Creating a factory contract that allows communities to create their own DAOs without cloning a repo

 ---